-When a complaint goes unresolved following policy procedure, a student may file a formal grievance.
-This grievance is written statement that is kept on file.
-The grievance must be reported to the appropriate dean or supervisor, and show that policy has been followed in attempt to resolve the concern.
-It is important that the grievance includes information detailing the concern, name of complainant and contact information.
-Students seeking to file a formal grievance concerning academics must fill out the appropriate form.
-This form is located on the Andrew College webpage as well as in the Office of Academic Affairs.
-Individuals seeking to file a formal grievance of a non-academic concern must fill out the Incident Report Form located on the Student Affairs page of the Andrew College webpage.
-Forms are also available in the Office of Student Affairs.
+If the informal complaint is not resolved through the initial meeting, the student may contact the dean or immediate supervisor for further investigation by filing a formal grievance.
+This grievance is a written statement that is kept on file for review.
+The grievance must be reported to the appropriate dean or supervisor and show that policy has been followed in an attempt to resolve the concern.
+It is important that the grievance includes information detailing the concern, name of complainant, and contact information.
+Copies of all complaint forms for all areas-Academic Affairs, Student Affairs, Business Office, and Financial Aid-are located on the Student Affairs page of the Andrew College webpage.
+If the student does not find resolution at that level, a formal grievance appeal may be filed with the dean or supervisor's administrative superior.